Onkar Kanwar: Career

-Kanwar has grown Apollo Tyres from a small single plant Indian company into a multinational with seven plants worldwide, and annual revenues in excess of US$2.8 billion.
+Kanwar has grown Apollo Tyres from a small single-plant Indian company into a multinational with seven plants worldwide, and annual revenues in excess of US$ 3 billion.
 In June 2013, it was reported that Apollo Tyres would buy US-based Cooper Tire & Rubber Company for about $2.5 billion in a deal that would make it the world's seventh-largest tyre maker, but the takeover collapsed after legal battles.

-Kanwar also owns specialty hospitals under the Artemis brand in northern India.
+Kanwar also owns speciality hospitals under the Artemis brand in northern India.